TOTP (Time-based One-Time Passwords)

 A new user is setting up their 3rd party application or service 2FA security and wants to record their credentials in Passportal, including the TOTP for 2FA authentication.

-- During the 3rd party application or service 2FA setup, when presented with the QR Code, copy the alpha-numeric 2FA Code rather than scanning the QR Code Image
+- During the 3rd party application or service 2FA setup, when presented with the QR Code rather than scanning the QR Code Image either copy the alpha-numeric 2FA Code or create an image of the QR code

 - Create or Edit the credential in Passportal

-- Enter the alpha-numeric code into the TOTP field of the Credential and click Save
+- Enter the alpha-numeric code into the Test based setup code section click Save

-- Now that TOTP is configured in Passportal, you can now view the TOTP code by clicking the eye icon to the right, or by clicking the copy to clipboard icon on the left
+- TOTP is now configured in Passportal, view the TOTP code by clicking the eye icon to the right, or by clicking the copy to clipboard icon on the left

 - Enter this TOTP Code into the 3rd party application or service and continue the 2FA verification